The Sa Calobra climb is Mallorca’s most famous, spectacular and, arguably, toughest cycling climb.

 You’ll also find more accommodation suggestions in our ultimate guide to Mallorca for cyclists.

-Want to climb Sa Calobra on one of our mallorca cycle routes?
+Want to climb Sa Calobra on one of our Mallorca cycle routes?

-Take a look at our Sa Batalla loop.
+If you wan to add to the Sa Xalobra cycle route, take a look at our Sa Batalla loop.

 Or there’s the Big Daddy Challenge ride which sees you tackle Sa Calobra at the end of a very long day in the saddle!